 Gaining an in-depth understanding of a subject can be difficult, especially when the problem is complex.
-A good way to get around this difficulty may be through utilizing case studies as they are able to examine individual cases and go into detail about them.
+A good way to get around this difficulty may be through utilizing case studies as they can examine individual cases and go into detail about them.

 One technique that has been found useful for gathering information on these subjects is called content analysis; it involves developing a system by which one could measure how often certain words or phrases occur within different documents related to the study’s topic area.

-It has been summarized from above that while gaining in-depth knowledge about something might seem daunting at first glance, there are ways of overcoming this obstacle such as with using case studies and other techniques like content analyses where more detailed examinations can take place based on specific topics being
+It has been summarized above that while gaining in-depth knowledge about something might seem daunting at first glance, there are ways of overcoming this obstacle such as by using case studies and other techniques like content analyses where more detailed examinations can take place based on specific topics being